 2. Shower & Toilet kit

 Carry a car kit with face wash, flushable wet wipes and water bottle.
 Apart from this, carry a toiletry kit that holds tooth brushes and travel size bathing needs.
-This bag is handy, compact and helps to keep them organised.
+This bag is handy, compact and helps to keep them organized.
 Even when you are using a public bathroom, you can hang this kit for easy access.

 When traveling to remote areas, there won’t be any restrooms or even pit toilets.
-So, we made this DIY bucket potty that we carry with lots of garbage bags.
+So, we made a DIY bucket potty that we carry with lots of garbage bags.
 I know, it could sound gross to you.
 Just pointing out an option for desperate times! 😛

 3. Cooking kit